gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 }
 ```

-> Note: Gatsby v2 is in pre-release so you may encounter further breaking changes.

 ### Update Gatsby related packages

 Update your `package.json` to use the pre-release versions of Gatsby related packages.
 Any package name that starts with `gatsby-` should be upgraded to use the `next` version.
 Note, this only applies to plugins managed in the gatsbyjs/gatsby repo.
 If you're using community plugins, they might not be upgraded yet.
 Check their repo for the status.
 Many plugins won't actually need upgrading so they very well might keep working.
 For example: